MicrosoftDocs/powerquery-docs/powerquery-docs/append-queries.md

 ![Append two tables](images/me-append-queries-sample-two-tables-window.png "Append two tables")

-Power Query performs the append operation based on the names of the column headers found on both tables, and not on their ordinal position<!--Don't know what this means.-->.
+Power Query performs the append operation based on the names of the column headers found on both tables, and not based on their relative position in the headers sections of their respective tables.
 The final table will have all columns from all tables appended.

 In the event that one table doesn't have columns found in another table, *null* values will appear in the corresponding column, as shown in the **Referer** column of the final query.